rachel-ruiqi-zhang/rachel-ruiqi-zhang.github.io/content/Rachel's Site/Short Poems/Rock.md

 but awaiting as destined.
 If only I had an anchor—
 if only I can...
-become a rock amidst the stream.
+be a rock amidst the stream.

 Albeit in perplexity,
 I shall wait,